edheltzel/flightdeck-esbuild/src/collections/pages/styleguide.md

 - [ ] update naming convention to be consistent
 - [ ] document the new grid system
 - [ ] update the style guide to use the new grid system
+- [ ] review lightncingcss for more performance options